Folder | Watershed |

 The map service will provide a reference for using your geoprocessing service.
 Publish the StoweBasemap map document to your server.

-6. Press the Publish Publish button to publish the service.
+- Press the Publish button to publish the service.

 You can test the StoweBasemap service by starting ArcMap with a blank document, navigating to your GIS Server and adding the StoweBasemap map service.
 Enable the connection made previously by double-clicking it.
 Find the StoweBasemap service and drag it into your map window.